JanProvaznik/Matfyz/english/thirdhw.md

 12 fairly positive

 ### 1/14
 Women are better at looking after children because we as a species share a lot of the genetic code with prehistoric humans.
-That was a period in which men would typically hunt animals and women gather berries/nuts which is an activity that is compatible with taking care of a child whilst doing it.
+That was a period in which men would typically hunt animals and women gather berries/nuts which is an activity that taking care of a child whilst doing it.

 Men are better at being alone, because most of the solitary monks are men.
 Also historically it was unnatural for a woman to be alone (she would be accompanied at least by her children).